 Located at the top of the Android software stack are the applications.
-These comprise both the native applications provided with the particular Android implementation (for example web browser and email applications) and the third party applications installed by the user after purchasing the device.
+These comprise both the native applications provided with the particular Android implementation (for example web browser and email applications) and the third-party applications installed by the user after purchasing the device.
 Typical applications include Camera, Alarm, Clock, Calculator, Contacts, Calendar, Media Player, and so forth.

 - Penetration testing Android Application checklist

-- Penetration testing with your WordPress website
+- Penetration testing on your WordPress website

 - Advanced ATM penetration testing methods